USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 #### Importing data

-Depending on where you downloaded the sample files you may need to edit the manifest file to include the absolute path to your FASTQ files.
-Once you have edited the files you can iimport the data into the `sequences.qza` file like this:
+**Depending on where you downloaded the sample files you may need to edit the manifest file to include the absolute path to your FASTQ files.**  Once you have edited the files you can import the data into the `sequences.qza` file like this:

 ```
 qiime tools import \